-LokSound 5 Decoders feature a further improved load control with up to 50 kHz PWM frequency and noise optimized motor control assure that, in future, coreless motoros or 1 gauge motors will accelerate with excellent low speed characteristics.
+LokPilot 5 decoders have a further improved engine load control with a clock frequency of up to 50 kHz and noise-optimized engine control, so that coreless or gauge 1 engines will also drive silently in the future with excellent low-speed properties.

-For the purpose of controlling lighting and other functions Lok-Sound 5 Decoders have numerous outputs and also can control RC servos respectively SUSI modules, if required.
+LokPilot 5 decoders have numerous outputs for controlling light and additional functions and can control RC servos or SUSI modules if required.